The COUTIF Google Sheets function can be used when you want to get the count when a given condition is met.

+That’s a Google Sheets hack you can use for all sorts of things.
 Before I show you some cool examples of using the COUNTIF Function, let’s quickly go through the syntax and some important things about it.

-SYNTAX of the COUNTIF Function in Google Sheets
+SYNTAX of the COUNTIF Google Sheets Function

 =COUNTIF(range, criterion)

-- range – the range of cells from which you want to get the count.
+- range – The range of cells from which you want to get the count.

-The criterion could be:
+The criterion in the COUNTIF function could be:

-- a text string, such as “Apple” or “Banana”.
+- A text string, such as “Apple” or “Banana”

-- a cell reference (such as A1 or B1).
+- A cell reference (such as A1 or B1)

-The range of cells could contain numbers or text strings.
+The range of cells could contain numbers or text strings:

 - If the range contains numbers, then the criteria could use comparison operators (>, <, =, <>).
 For example, to count the number of students who scored above 75 in a subject, you can use “>75” as the criterion.
 The function would check each number in the ‘range’ for this criterion.
-Note that when you use an operator with a number, you need to enclose it in double quotes.
+Note: When you use an operator with a number, you must enclose it in double quotes.

 - If the range contains text strings, the criteria can be the text string within double quotes (e.g., “Apple”) or can be a cell reference that contains the text string.